tomjoht/documentation-theme-jekyll/pages/BOADocProcess/BOADocProcess_InstallManualProcess.md

 * SAP Accelerators by BackOffice Associates Operations Guide
 * SAP Accelerators by BackOffice Associates Software Requirements and Hardware Sizing Guide

-For instructions on updating Release Notes, refer to [Prepare What's New topic/Release Notes.] (#prepare-what-’-s-new-topic-/-release-notes-content).
+For instructions on updating Release Notes, refer to [Prepare What's New topic/Release Notes.] (#prepare-whats-new-topic-release-notes-content).

 ### Source of Content
 Changes to the Installation Manuals are tracked in jira.
 Source of changes include: